 - Sector-focused technical or professional qualification to help prepare for occupational standards within apprenticeships

 - Bursary funds for 16-19 and 19+ learner

 Workshops from National Careers Service

-Free workshops are available through November and December with the National Careers Service.
+Free workshops are available every month with the National Careers Service.

 Offers from Eastleigh College